How long I’d been in here I couldn’t exactly say but if I were to measure time in discomfort then think 50 years, give or take a year.

 My mind was going to strangle my common-sense!

 I had heard of sensory deprivation chambers sending the brain into all sorts of wild and wonderful worlds, but this situation was completely different.
-I had not the sense of security to comfort me; the luxury of knowing my time in here was finite was unavailable; the hope of a warm welcoming person beyond my confinement was not something I could look forward to.
+I had not the sense of security to comfort me; the luxury of knowing my time in here was finite was unavailable; even the hope of a warm, welcoming someone outside of my confinement was not something I could look forward to.
 Now my mind was trying to fool me into believing that – Aaagghhhhh!

 Okay, let’s get one thing straight here.
 I am NOT an idiot.
 Not usually anyway.
 I did not lock myself into the box.
 Put myself there, yes, lock myself in – No. Okay, maybe that does make me sound a little idiotic but let me explain…